John Faunthorpe: Life and work

 Faunthorpe was born in Battersea, son of Reverend John Pincher Faunthorpe, Principal at the Whitelands Training College, grew up at Bromley, and went to Rossall School and Balliol College, Oxford.
 He qualified for the Indian Civil Service, arriving in India in 1892 in the United Provinces.
 He was district magistrate and acting commandant for the 1st United Provinces Horse regiment.
 While in India he earned a reputation as a big game hunter, bagging (among other things) more than three hundred tigers.
 He was also known for his horsemanship and served as a steward at the Lucknow Race Course.
 He was posted to various locations in India, including Bahraich (1901), Muzaffarnagar (1905) and Kheri (1907), though he was on leave in England in 1914 when World War I broke out.
-He worked in army intelligence and worked in France from 1915-1917 placed in charge of controlling and censoring the press and journalists on the front.
+He worked in army intelligence and worked in France from 1915 to 1917 placed in charge of controlling and censoring the press and journalists on the front.
 He was transferred to the General Staff and among other things was Military Director of Cinematograph Operations.
 He produced a film on the battle of Somme.
-For his service he was named C.B.E. and awarded the Military Cross, and in 1922 was appointed aide-de-camp to King George V. He was Commissioner of Lucknow with Sir Harcourt Butler as governor when he was faced with the Eka Movement, the rise of tenant farmers and landless against Indian landlords.

-He joined the British mission in the United States in 1918 at San Francisco, working alongside Sir Geoffrey Butler brother of Sir Harcourt Butler who had been governor of the United Provinces.
+For his service he was named C.B.E. and awarded the Military Cross, and in 1922 was appointed aide-de-camp to King George V. He was Commissioner of Lucknow with Sir Harcourt Butler as governor when he was faced with the Eka Movement, the rise of tenant farmers and landless against Indian landlords.He joined the British mission in the United States in 1918 at San Francisco, working alongside Sir Geoffrey Butler brother of Sir Harcourt Butler who had been governor of the United Provinces.
 When he returned to India after the war he worked as Commissioner at Lucknow and was placed on special duty so that he could work with Arthur Stannard Vernay to collect specimens for the Natural History Museums of Chicago and New York.
 Their Vernay-Faunthorpe Expedition (1922–1923) included cameraman G.M.
 Dyott and his footage was made into a movie called Hunting Tigers in India.